 I am always looking for new recipes to whip up to serve my family.
 I am the type of person that needs variety.
-Oven baked omelettes are a great way for me to really switch up dinner time.
+Oven-baked omelettes are a great way for me to really switch up dinner time.
+Try my sausage hash brown casserole too.

 Here are tons of ways to make eggs taste better by adding layers of ingredients to transform the flavors.